 There are four online doctoral concentrations offers by the University of Arizona Global Campus (UAGC).
 UAGC doctoral programs range from education to human services to psychology.
 UAGC is regionally accredited by the WASC Senior College and University Commission.
 Tuition for doctorate studies is $1,082.00 per credit.

 As you can see from this short list, online doctorate programs are available at schools of all types, in all locations around the country, and with different regional accreditations.
 Secular schools, public schools, and Christian schools like Liberty University all offer online doctorate degrees at affordable prices.

 The Difference Between Online Doctoral Degrees and Traditional Degrees

 As when choosing any degree program, it is tremendously important for doctoral students to make sure the program has existed for at least three years.
-Doing so will be increase the likelihood that the instructors are experienced and knowledgeable about the online learning format.
-Beyond this, students need to find a program that fits their schedule, provides resources that suit individual goals, and offers the refined skills necessary to advance to employment as a highly qualified professional.
+Doing so increases the likelihood that the instructors are experienced and knowledgeable about the online learning format.
+Beyond this, you need to find a program that fits your schedule, provides resources that suit your individual goals, and offers the refined skills necessary to advance to employment as a highly-qualified professional.